piotrnar/gocoin/README.md

 # Development
 Although it is an open source project, I am sorry to inform you that I will not merge in any pull requests.
-The reason is that I want to stay an explicit author of this software, to keep a full control its licensing.
+The reason is that I want to stay an explicit author of this software, to keep a full control over its licensing.
 If you are missing some functionality, just describe me your needs and I will see what I can do for you.
 But if you want your specific code in, please fork and develop your own repo.